themitosan/R3ditor/README.md

 ## Other Features
 R3ditor also can do:

-- Read XYZR pos. in game
+- Read XYZR pos. in game¹
-- Edit inventory in game
+- Edit inventory in game¹
-- Edit HP in game (infinite life and enable god mode)
+- Edit HP in game¹ (infinite life and enable god mode)
 - Write texts using RE3 font with File Generator (WIP)
 - Patch TIM files generated with RE3SLDE 0.1b (WIP)
 - Extract all Rofs (.dat) files (Wizard)
+- Edit items combinations

+<i>¹ - Only avaliable in x64 NW.js version</i>

 ### Important
 Any changes you make will automatically apply to your files.